Kimw6/NemoLib-C-V2-StaticLib/README.md

 # Testing NemoLib
 To test out NemoLib, we have provided another Github you can set up to use this library.
 Follow the instructions at https://github.com/Kimw6/NemoLib-C-V2-Testing

-TODO: Change Link above to be Wooyoung's Link.

 # Contact
 If you have any questions or comments about this tool, please contact kimw6@uw.edu.